ilyasabdut/split-bill/readme.md

 # 🧾 Bill Splitter with OCR & Shareable Links

-This application is now split into a Streamlit frontend and a FastAPI backend, allowing users to upload a receipt image, automatically extracts items and amounts using AI (Google Gemini), and then facilitates splitting the bill among multiple people.
+This application is now split into a Streamlit frontend and a FastAPI backend, allowing users to upload a receipt image, automatically extracts items and amounts using an OpenRouter-hosted model, and then facilitates splitting the bill among multiple people.
 Calculated splits can be saved and shared via a unique link.

 ## Features

-*   **AI-Powered OCR:** Uses Google Gemini to extract details from receipt images.
+*   **AI-Powered OCR:** Uses OpenRouter (Grok 4 Fast) to extract details from receipt images.
 *   **Decoupled Architecture:** Separate Streamlit frontend for UI and FastAPI backend for API logic.
 *   **API Key Authentication:** Secure API endpoints with a simple bearer token API key.
 *   **Step-by-Step UX:** Guides users through uploading, defining people, assigning items, and calculating the split.